bifravst/bifravst/docs/Thingy91/FlashingFirmware.md

-# Flash the latest firmware for your device
+# Flashing the latest firmware for your device

 ## Getting the latest firmware build